This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 | Mouse cursor | mouse |

-This should be disabled (false) to hide the mouse
+This should be be set to auto to enable the mouse if no

 | Idle timeout | idle_timeout |